HOME WISE Uranium Project > Mining & Milling > Issues >

 On June 10, 2003, the Forest Service announced the closure of Forest Road 5N33 and the abandoned Juniper Uranium Mine area.
 New data indicates piles of waste rock emit more radiation than previously detected.
 At some locations within the site where levels reach 11 mrems an hour [0.11 mSv/h], human exposure to gamma radiation would exceed the EPA's recommended Maximum Dose Limit (MDL) of 15 mrem per year [0.15 mSv/a] when the exposure duration exceeds an hour and a half.
 The Forest Service has determined that erosion may have exposed gamma-emitting material to the surface, and that water runoff has contaminated about a half mile of Red Rock creek.
 The Forest Service is closing the area, fencing it off and posting warning signs.

 The Juniper Mine site is located at 8,500 feet [2590 m] elevation on the Stanislaus National Forest, south of Sardine Meadow.
 The mine operated from 1956 to 1966 under private ownership and produced approximately 500 tons of uranium ore for processing in Salt Lake City, Utah.
-(USDA Forest Service release June 10, 2003 external link)
+(USDA Forest Service release June 10, 2003 )

 Cleaning up the site will take about two years and $2 million dollars from the federal Comprehensive Environmental Response, Compensation and Liability Act (CERCLA).
 That cleanup work will involve putting all waste rock left over from the mining process back into the pit and burying it.
 (Union Democrat June 10, 2003)